nikitawootten/.dotfiles/README.md

 These roles manage the installation and configuration of a specific application.

-- [`application-kitty`](./roles/application-kitty): A very simple role that ensures that Kitty (a nice terminal emulator) is installed and tricks applications attempting to open XTerm into opening Kitty instead.
+- [`application-kitty`](./roles/application-kitty): A very simple role that installs the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator and tricks applications attempting to open XTerm into opening Kitty instead.
+- [`application-helix`](./roles/application-helix/): Installs and configures the [Helix](https://helix-editor.com/) editor.

 ### Desktop Roles